 The bridge across the river Elle next to their house was an objective for the 115th Infantry Regiment and the area was the scene of a battle on 12 June 1944 which resulted in 16 killed and 71 wounded among the 1st Battalion troops.

-In honor of those men who paid the ultimate sacrifice, Deborah and Mike purchased a small plot of land across the bridge where they have created an official and permanent monument, which was dedicated on June 12, 2020.
-On June 12, 2021, an informational panel detailing the battle was added.
+In their honor , Deborah and Mike purchased a small plot of land across the bridge where they have created an official and permanent monument.

 Post 93 member Michael Warner has shared this photo of the uniform worn by his great-grandfather, Harry Wilmer Cullen, who served with the 29th in World War I. Note the 29th Division patch.